GadgetAngel/STM32-Template/README.md

 Documentation for the STM32VLDISCOVERY board can be found: https://www.st.com/en/evaluation-tools/stm32vldiscovery.html#documentation
 The STM32VLDISCOVERY board has an STM32F100RBT6B MCU, here is it's datasheet : https://www.st.com/resource/en/datasheet/stm32f100cb.pdf

+### Please be aware that the STM32VLDISCOVERY board's ST-LINK-V1 does not work with the Window's ST-LINK-V2 Utility.
+At this time the only tool that I can use to upload and download firmware to the STM32VL-Discovery board is the st-link utility on github.com and even that does not work in the latestest version.
+You must use the st-link utility V1.6.0 (https://github.com/stlink-org/stlink/tree/v1.6.0), with VScode and Platformio if you want to automatically upload your code to the board or debug your code on the board using VScode and the onboard st-link probe.
+The other discovery or Nucleo boards have st-link-v2 on board so they work with the Window's ST-LINK-UTILITY-V2.
+From this point on if I am talking about the STM32VL discovery board, you can replace any of the board listed in the title for its name.
+I am trying to make all my examples run on all the different MCUs.

 ~Please obtain the STM32F10x Standard Peripheral Libray from: https://www.st.com/content/st_com/en/products/embedded-software/mcu-mpu-embedded-software/stm32-embedded-software/stm32-standard-peripheral-libraries/stsw-stm32054.html~